How to Remove Bad Smell from Clothes After Washing

 If your laundry smells bad after drying, try making sure your clothes are completely dry before folding them or storing them.
 If the weather permits and you have a place to hang your laundry outside, line drying can leave clean clothes smelling fresher than if you put them in the dryer.
 Some studies have shown that due to the effects of the ozone, exposure to the sun can make fabrics produce organic compounds that give off rose and citrus-like scents.¹

-Put your smelly laundry in the machine.
+Put smelly laundry in your front- or top-load washing machine.

 Pour Clorox® Laundry Sanitizer into your fabric softener compartment.
+You can also add it directly to your rinse cycle.

 Clorox has a solution for all of your laundry sanitizing needs.
 For sanitizing your everyday loads, try Clorox® Laundry Sanitizer.
 If you have a tough stain, you can use Clorox® Fabric Sanitizer Pre-Treat Spray.
 Or if you have no time to wash, try Clorox® Fabric Sanitizer Aerosol.